Predestination in Catholicism: Predestination and worship

 Each person is predestined to take part in God the Son's divine relationship to God the Father, because - though one is not a god - one becomes like God by divine filiation through baptism.
 By divine filiation, one has the right to worship God, even to call him one's own Father just like Jesus did.

 Predestination and prayer

 As God wills each person to go to Heaven, the petition "Your will be done on Earth as it is in Heaven" in the Our Father means one is praying for predestination to be fully realized on Earth just as it is already fully realized in Heaven, e.g., in the saints that live forever in Heaven.

 Predestination is not eternal security

 No one can know for certain—except by special revelation—who will be saved or not saved, as the Council of Trent condemned belief in eternal security.
 For example, neither the Bible nor the church teaches that Judas Iscariot can be known with certainty to be in hell.

-Predestination is not double predestination
+Predestination is not equal ultimacy

-No one is predestined to evil or to damnation.
+No one is predestined to evil but the damned are predestined to damnation on account of sin.
 Man was not created or predestined to die, as his death - unlike other organisms - was a consequence of sin.

+That being said, the school of Thomism would say that while nobody is predestined to evil, as per the malice of sin, since man can do nothing without God, man is moved to the act of sin, but only in so far as it is an act, it is blasphemy to say God moves men to the malice of sin.